Thomas S Huber, MD, PhD

 Dr. Huber earned his medical degree and doctorate in physiology at the University of Michigan, where he also completed his surgical residency and vascular fellowship training.

-His clinical interests include aortic aneurysms, peripheral arterial occlusive disease and hemodialysis access.
+His clinical interests include aortic aneurysms, mesenteric occlusive disease, hemodialysis access and tertiary care vascular surgery.

-Dr. Huber is committed to educating the next generation of vascular surgeons and serves as the UF vascular surgery fellowship program director.
+Dr. Huber is committed to educating the next generation of vascular surgeons and has served as the UF vascular surgery fellowship program director.

 His awards include induction into Alpha Omega Alpha, recognition as a distinguished reviewer of the Journal of Vascular Surgery, and recipient of the Key Award for Outstanding Clinical Service, the Edward M. Copeland Faculty Award, and the Lester R. Dragstedt Physician-Scientist Award.